 - Cost. – There are major variations on the cost of sit-stand workstation equipment and we all want value for our money.
 The real cost of workstation equipment should be considered over the years of use.
 An electric desk costing $1,000 ÷ 10 years use = $100 per year or $2 per week.
 Not much for giving you workstation health and wellbeing.

-View Back Centre’s range of Desktop Accessories and Electric Adjustable Desks
+View Back Centre’s range of Desktop Accessories and Adjustable Standing Desks

 Written by Judy Ross, Registered Occupational Therapist